ivanpovazan/runtime/src/mono/sample/HelloWorld/README.md

     }
 ```

-Dealing with references to InternalGenericArrayWrapper:
+Dealing with references to Array:
 1. Try agressive inlining on all methods
-2. Exclude references to InternalGenericArrayWrapper type from .mibc profile
+2. Exclude references to Array type from .mibc profile
 3. Exclude references from the AOT image when estimating size savings

 ### Task II